An official reduction or invalidation of an assessed valuation after the initial assessment for ad valorem taxation has been completed.

 An ownership arrangement consisting of general and limited partners.
 General partners manage the business and assume full liability for partnership debt, while limited partners are passive and liable only to the extent of their own capital contributions.

-Farm animals kept or raised for pleasure or profit.
+Farm animals kept or raised for pleasure, food for human or animal consumption, breeding, draft, or profit.

 A trust that becomes effective during the lifetime of its creator, as distinguished from a trust under a will.